indhiran08-coder/lyra-chatbot/README.md

-# 💫 Lyra — AI Powered Mental Health Chatbot 💬
+# 💫 LYRA — AI Powered Mental Health Chatbot 💬

 > “Sometimes, all we need is someone to listen — even if that someone is an AI friend.”